rkdbq/portfolio/en/authors/admin/_index.md

 ---
 # Display name
-title: 강봉구
+title: Bong-gu Kang

 # Full name (for SEO)
-first_name: 봉구
+first_name: Bong-gu
-last_name: 강
+last_name: Kang

 # Is this the primary user of the site?
 superuser: true